Answers to your questions in regards to the Registry and Courtroom practices and procedures during the Covid-19 pandemic

 Parties must file paper copies of the following appeal documents: the original and 23 copies of the printed version of the factum; 20 copies of the printed version of any volume of the record containing Part I; and 14 copies of the printed version of the condensed book.

-Self-represented litigants are asked to serve and file all documents by email if possible.
+Self-represented litigants are asked to file all documents using the Electronic Filing Portal if possible.
 If not, you may file paper copies.

-11. Will an electronically commissioned affidavit be accepted for filing?
+7. Is an electronically commissioned affidavit accepted for filing?

 An electronically commissioned affidavit will be accepted for filing if valid in the jurisdiction in which it was sworn or attested.

-Once the suspension period ends, if any circumstances, including circumstances related to COVID-19, prevent timely service and filing of court documents, parties must request an extension of time by way of a motion to be served and filed together with those documents.
+If any circumstances, including circumstances related to Covid-19 prevent timely service and filing of court documents, parties must request an extension of time by way of a motion to be served and filed together with those documents.

-Proof of service may be filed by email.
+Proof of service may be filed through the Electronic Filing Portal.

 Yes.
 The Court will continue to issue judgments on applications for leave and on appeal, as it did throughout the suspension period.

 Viewing of court files at the Supreme Court building continues to be suspended until further notice.
-However, members of the media and the general public may request court documents by contacting the Court Records Centre at firstname.lastname@example.org.
+However, members of the media and the general public may request court documents that are not available on the website by contacting the Court Records Centre at firstname.lastname@example.org.

-Should you have any questions in regard to case-related matters, please send an email to email@example.com.
-Telephone calls made to the Registry’s toll-free line (1-844-365-9662) will be answered from 8:00 a.m. to 5:00 p.m.
+Should you have any questions in regard to case-related matters, we strongly encourage you to send your questions by email to email@example.com as our capacity to respond to telephone inquiries is reduced.
+Telephone calls made to the Registry’s toll-free line (1-844-365-9662) will only be answered from 8:00 a.m. to 5:00 p.m.
 Eastern time.
-We appreciate your patience and understanding as we gradually reopen the Supreme Court building and begin the fall session.
+We appreciate your patience and understanding.

 - Date modified: